Skip to content

 What is Share Vesting and Why Does it Matter to My Startup?

-• Share vesting ensures co-founders earn equity over time, typically over four years, with a one-year cliff.
+• Share vesting is a process by which co-founders and employees earn their equity over time, typically over four years with a one-year cliff, meaning no shares vest if they leave before the first year is completed.

 What is Share Vesting?